thomas-fossati/ietf-101-hackathon/testbed/README.md

 make sh-router
 ```

-(On MacOSX, if using iTerm2, invoking `make iterms` creates a window with a tile with an interactive shell for each testbed node.)
+(On MacOSX, if using iTerm2, `make iterms` creates a window with a tile and an interactive shell for each testbed node.)

 To stop the containers and shutdown the compose network: